dedis/cothority/byzcoin/README.md

  backward-links, the timestamp, and the other information of the skipchain.

 7. Then the leader executes every `ClientTransaction` in order, updating the temporary state of the blockchain after every execution.
-Valid transactions are marked as `Accepted = true` and update the temporary state, while failing transactions are included with `Accepted = false` and don't update the temporary state.
+The `ClientTransaction`s are stored in a slice of `TxResult`s, with Valid transactions marked with `Accepted = true`, while failing transactions are marked with `Accepted = false`.
+For `Accepted = true`, the temporary state is updated, else the changes for this transaction are discarded.
  Every `ClientTransaction` is given the temporary state as it was after the previous transaction.
 So depending on the ordering the accepted `ClientTransaction`s might differ.